kayserifserif/kayserifserif.place/index.md

 layout: card
 ---

 Hi!
-I’m Katherine.
-I’m a creative technologist interested in designing and developing for interactive or experiential media.

-Hailing from Hong Kong, with roots in Shanghai, I’m currently a senior Media Arts + Practice student in the School of Cinematic Arts at the University of Southern California in Los Angeles, where we study and make critical new media.
-I’m also minoring in computer programming and linguistics, two fields that inspire and inform my creative work.

-I love making imaginative and thoughtful media that engages people, tells stories, and explores ideas in interesting ways.
-On the creative side, I’ve had experience in graphic design, information design, print design, film and animation, 3D, branding, and marketing.
-On the technical side, I enjoy working as a front-end web designer/developer in <abbr>HTML/CSS</abbr> and JavaScript, as a developer in Python, Java, and C++, as a data scientist and visualiser in R, and a computational artist in Processing.

-I’m also passionate about accessibility, urbanism, environmentalism, internet culture, and science communication.
+I'm Katherine.
+I'm a creative technologist creating poetic tools in the pursuit of soft tech.
+Born in Hong Kong and raised in a Shanghainese family, I am currently a senior at the University of Southern California, where I gather different theories and practices in a hodgepodge of media arts, computer programming, and linguistics.
+My favourite mottos include "move slow and fix things" and "don't tell the poets".

-In my personal creative practice, I’m particularly interested in poetic tools and the ethos of “move slow; fix things”.
-Current research interests include: critical code studies, internet culture and language, interface aesthetics, electronic literature, and poetic tech.
+My research interests include critical code studies, internet culture and language, interface aesthetics, electronic literature, and poetic tech.
+My works have included codeworks, handmade websites, electronic literature, and data visualisation.

 Take a look at my [résumé](/resume/yang-katherine-resume-202111.pdf) <span class="fileInfo">(pdf, 83 kb)</span> and my portfolio to explore my work so far!